 Comparative sensory ethnography

 The participants were questioned on their smoking and vaping history and their relationship with the device on a day-to-day live.
 Fifteen interviews of 1 or 2 hours were conducted in the first semester of 2014, recorded and re-transcripted by the researcher.
 The original approach was to tell participants to explain their experience with e-cigarettes and to describe it as if the interviewer was completely novice in the domain.
-From a methodological approach, it brought interested results that are delivered by the author in her publication.
+From a methodological approach, it brought interesting results that are delivered by the author in her publication.

 Harm reduction is pivotal